pavlosymonov/stackline-frontend/README.md

-# Product Web Page Assessment
+# Stackline Web Page Assessment

 ## Overview
 This repository contains the solution for a web developer assessment.
 The task is to create a simple product web page using React for the view and Redux for state management.